cdapio/cdap/cdap-docs/developers-manual/source/advanced/class-loading.rst

 loaders in the hierarchy, but only the one highest in the hierarchy will be the defining class loader.
 For example, class files for all core Java classes are in the ``$JAVA_HOME/lib/rt.jar`` file.
 The bootstrap class loader uses it to find class files when loading core classes.
-If someone starts the JVM by running “``java -cp rt.jar...``”, the same set of class files will be available to the system class loader as well.
+If someone starts a JVM by running “``java -cp rt.jar...``”, the same set of class files will be available to the system class loader as well.
 However, because of the parent delegation model, all core Java classes will have the bootstrap class loader as the defining class loader, and never the system class loader.